 “The heyday of a woman’s life is the shady side of fifty.”
 Elizabeth Cady Stanton

-Menopause is not a disease or an event, but a normal physiological transition occurring between the age 48 – 55 years ( average age 51), marked by a shift in the hormonal environment, a decline of ovarian function, and the end of menstrual cycles.
-The hormones responsible for supporting fertility, estrogen & progesterone decline, while follicle stimulating hormone (FSH) and luteinizing hormone (LH) rise in an attempt to stimulate the ovaries to respond.
+Menopause is not a disease or an event, but a normal physiological transition occurring between the age 48 – 55 years (average age 51), marked by a shift in the hormonal environment, a decline of ovarian function, and the end of menstrual cycles.
+The hormones responsible for supporting fertility, estrogen & progesterone decline, while follicle-stimulating hormone (FSH) and luteinizing hormone (LH) rise in an attempt to stimulate the ovaries to respond.
 The ovaries are the main source for the production of estrogen and progesterone.
 The body produces various estrogens, estradiol (E2) is the most abundant during the childbearing years and is produced exclusively by the ovaries.
 After menopause, estrone (E1) is the dominant circulating estrogen, derived from fatty tissue with help in the conversion process from the adrenal glands.
-During this transitional process 90% of the women in the U.S. observe menstrual cycle changes and erratic ovulation patterns over a 4-8 year period of time.
+During this transitional process, 90% of the women* in the U.S. observe menstrual cycle changes and erratic ovulation patterns over a 4-8 year period of time.
 The menstrual period may become heavier or lighter and cycles may be delayed or more frequent.
-Whatever it is, a woman will know it is not her usual pattern and change is underway.
+Whatever it is, people tend to know it is not their usual pattern and change is underway.
 Menopause is said to have occurred when a period has been absent for 12 consecutive cycles.
-Menopause can also occur in a woman at any age if the ovaries have been surgically removed or damaged through disease or toxic agents.
+Menopause can also occur at any age if the ovaries have been surgically removed or damaged through disease or toxic agents.

 This period of hormonal reorganization can create some temporary internal disturbances from time to time.
 The most common uncomfortable symptom for almost 85% of American women (Asian women significantly less or not at all) is hot flashes.
 Hot flashes are episodic, vasomotor events where there is an increase in the core temperature.
-In an attempt to cool the body, surface blood vessels dilate, especially in the area of the chest, neck and head, perspiration ensues, followed by chills.
+In an attempt to cool the body, surface blood vessels dilate, especially in the area of the chest, neck, and head, perspiration ensues, followed by chills.
 The hypothalamus, our thermo-regulating center is adjusting to the hormonal shifts.
 Some sources say 45% of women experience hot flashes for longer than 5 years.
-Night sweats are nocturnal hot flashes, which contribute to insomnia, accompanied by fatigue the next day, feeling foggy headed, forgetful, irritable, anxious, headachy and depressed.
+Night sweats are nocturnal hot flashes, that contribute to insomnia, accompanied by fatigue the next day, feeling foggy-headed, forgetful, irritable, anxious, headache,y and depressed.
 Not to mention vaginal dryness and low libido.
 About 20% of all American women experience no symptoms at all.
-In some cultures it is reported that women do not experience any of these symptoms.
+In some cultures, it is reported that women do not experience any of these symptoms.